Aquarium: A Fully Differentiable Fluid-Structure Interaction Solver for Robotics Applications: Abstract

 \section{Abstract}

-We present Aquarium, a differentiable fluid-structure interaction solver for robotics that offers stable simulation, accurate coupled robot-fluid physics, and full differentiability with respect to fluid states, robot states, and shape parameters.
-Aquarium achieves stable simulation with accurate flow physics by integrating over the discrete, incompressible Navier-Stokes equations directly using a fully-implicit Crank-Nicolson scheme with a second-order finite-volume spatial discretization.
-The robot and fluid physics are coupled using the immersed boundary method by formulating the no-slip condition as an equality constraint applied directly to the Navier-Stokes system.
+We present Aquarium, a differentiable fluid-structure interaction solver for robotics that offers stable simulation, accurately coupled fluid-robot physics in two dimensions, and full differentiability with respect to fluid and robot states and parameters.
+Aquarium achieves stable simulation with accurate flow physics by directly integrating over the incompressible Navier-Stokes equations using a fully implicit Crank-Nicolson scheme with a second-order finite-volume spatial discretization.
+The fluid and robot physics are coupled using the immersed-boundary method by formulating the no-slip condition as an equality constraint applied directly to the Navier-Stokes system.
 This choice of coupling allows the fluid-structure interaction to be posed and solved as a nonlinear optimization problem.
 This optimization-based formulation is then exploited using the implicit-function theorem to compute derivatives.
-The derivatives can then be passed to a gradient-based optimization or learning framework.
-We demonstrate Aquarium's ability to accurately simulate coupled fluid-solid physics with numerous examples, including a cylinder in free stream and a soft robotic tail with hardware validation.
-We also demonstrate Aquarium's ability to provide full, analytical gradients by performing both shape and gait optimization of a robotic fish tail to maximize generated thrust.
+Derivatives can then be passed to downstream gradient-based optimization or learning algorithms.
+We demonstrate Aquarium's ability to accurately simulate coupled fluid-robot physics with numerous 2D examples, including a cylinder in free stream and a soft robotic fish tail with hardware validation.
+We also demonstrate Aquarium's ability to provide analytical gradients by performing gradient-based shape-and-gait optimization of an oscillating diamond foil to maximize its generated thrust.